 <a>tag) it does not have a valid aria-label, or

 - that the image is not contained within a valid caption.

 If none of the above are true and there is an alt tag but it contains no text, an Image Empty Alternative text error will be flagged.

 If there is no alt attribute at all and none of the above apply, then it will result in an Image Missing Alternative Text error.

 Impact on Accessibility

 Alternative text, when correctly added to an image, conveys meaning about what the image is to people who cannot see it.
 Generally, in order to convey meaning and improve the user experience on the site, alternative text should be an accurate description of the image or the purpose of the image in the case of a linked icon.
 Only images that are purely decorative in purpose and add no value to the content on the page should have an empty alt attribute.
 No images should have a missing alt attribute.

 If an alt tag is missing completely from an image, some screen readers will attempt to compensate for the missing alternative text by reading the file name of the image.
 As you can imagine, it is, in many cases, insufficient to rely on the file name to provide information about the image because many content managers do not upload images with meaningful file names to their website.
 It is not uncommon to see websites with image file names like “sidebar.png,” “img_54321.jpg,” or “shutterstock_123456789.jpg.”
 These file names provide no information to users of assistive technology describing the image.

-If the screen reader does not read the file name, then it may just announce “image” with no other information at all, which is equally confusing for blind and visually impaired users.
+If the screen reader does not read the file name, then it may just announce “image” or “graphic” with no other information at all, which is equally confusing for blind and visually impaired users.